Marinelic/Verduras_Vegan_Restaurant/README.md

 Welcome to Verduras, a modern and elegant vegan restaurant website built with React and Tailwind CSS.
 This is my first portfolio project, showcasing responsive design, smooth user experience, and interactive features like a contact form.

-FWATURES
+FEATURES

-Fully responsive design for mobile, tablet, and desktop
+- Fully responsive design for mobile, tablet, and desktop

-Interactive contact form integrated with EmailJS
+- Interactive contact form integrated with EmailJS

-Elegant color scheme inspired by fresh vegetables and nature
+- Elegant color scheme inspired by fresh vegetables and nature

-Easy-to-read typography and modern layout
+- Easy-to-read typography and modern layout

-Smooth animations and hover effects
+- Smooth animations and hover effects

 Tech Stack
 Frontend: React.js, Tailwind CSS